Terms & Conditions

 (d) Any phrase introduced by the terms including, include, in particular or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms.

-(e) A reference to writing or written includes faxes and emails.
+(e) A reference to writing or written includes emails.

 2. BASIS OF CONTRACT